Shanti Maskey

-Shanti Maskey (शान्ति मास्के;1928-2011), was a Nepali actress who acted in more than 50 films.
+Shanti Maskey (शान्ति मास्के;1928-2011), was a Nepalese actress who acted in more than 50 films.
 She was one of the first actors of Nepali film industry.
 She was a recipient of Gorkha Dakshin Bahu, the second highest award awarded by the Kingdom of Nepal.
 Her notable films include Jiwan rekha, Sindur, Ke ghar ke dera, Kanchhi, Pachyaura, Manko bandh, Santan and Kasturi, among others.
 She had participated in the struggle for democracy in 1951.
 She was a singer and a stage actor before she started her film career.

 Early life

 Shanti Maskey was born in Teenpeepal, Gorkha in 1928.

 Career

 She first went to Kathmandu, and then to Calcutta, accompanied by her mother, in search of opportunities in the performing arts.
 She acted in some stage plays in Calcutta but returned to Nepal when the 1951 revolution started.
 She first reached Biratnagar where she sang revolutionary songs in Radio Democracy during the revolution.
 After the success of the revolution, she moved back to Kathmandu.
 She met playwright Bal Krishna Sama for the first time in 1953-54 in Kathmandu, and acted in his play Andhaweg in a theater in Singha Durbar, that same year.

 Her first film was Hijo Aaja Bholi (1967).
 She found success with Jiwan Rekha and Sindur.
 She acted in more than 50 Nepali films in the subsequent decades.
 She also acted in Bollywood films Kissa Kathmandu and Panchvati.

 She was an established stage actor before she entered the film industry.
 She also made her name as a singer of modern songs.

 She was the founding coordinator of Nepal Cine Artists Association.
 At the time of her death, she was an adviser at the Nepal Film Development Board, as well as a member of the Leadership and Membership Selection Committee of Nepal Pragya Pratisthan.